reference·15 min read

 What changes with a successful new Section 301 action is that new Chapter 99 code families would be added to the HTS for the new country/sector combinations.
 In the first Trump administration's China lists, each "tranche" generated a distinct code family (e.g., List 1 → 9903.88.01.03, List 2 → 9903.88.04.06, etc.).
 A similar approach is likely here, but no code families have been assigned yet.

-Importers with existing China Section 301 exposure should not assume these investigations automatically change their current duty liability.
+Importers with existing China Section 301 exposure should not assume the March investigations or the May 6 review notice automatically change current duty liability.
 The operative question is which Chapter 99 lines appear on each entry, and that answer requires checking the entry documents.

 Have new HTS codes been assigned yet?

-No. As of April 2026, no product-specific HTS codes or Chapter 99 classifications have been published for either investigation track.
-Product lists and Chapter 99 code assignments are published in the Federal Register only after USTR makes a final affirmative determination — which follows the hearing record, post-hearing rebuttals, and a recommendation period.
-The current phase is still the investigation/comment/hearing phase.
+No. As of May 8, 2026, the reviewed USTR and Federal Register materials do not assign product-specific HTS codes or Chapter 99 classifications for either March investigation track.
+Product lists and Chapter 99 code assignments are published in the Federal Register only after USTR makes a final affirmative determination - which follows the hearing record, post-hearing rebuttals, and a recommendation period.

 What importers should do now